History of TOA ~From 1908 to 2008~

 1 December, 1973

-Civil Engineering and Architectural Department established, Tokyo Building Department and Sendai branch (now Tohoku branch) open
+Established Civil Engineering and Architectural Department and opened Tokyo Building Department and Sendai branch (Currently called as Tohoku branch).

 1 October, 1974